-Ground squirrels went locally extinct on the Duke Meadows near Kluane Lake in 2006 and in 2008 Scott Donker began a re-introduction project by moving 29 squirrels into the Duke Meadows in collaboration with the Kluane First Nations.
-Only one squirrel of those relocated was found there in 2009, and 12 additional ground squirrels were added in late summer 2009 to hopefully bolster the population.
+Ground squirrels went locally extinct on the Duke Meadows near Kluane Lake in 2006 and in 2008 Scott Donker began a re-introduction project by moving 29 squirrels into the Duke Meadows in collaboration with the Kluane First Nation.
+Only one squirrel of those relocated was found there in 2009, and 12 additional ground squirrels were added in late summer 2009 to bolster the population.
 The objective of this program is to establish a viable population of arctic ground squirrels in the Duke Meadows in order to support the traditional activities of the Kluane First Nation.
-Success will be evaluated in 2010 for this re-introduction program.